FusionCache/docs/docs/kvfind/kvfind.md

 {. :important}
-> It is not recommended to use scalar values because they provide encaspulation/structure to the data.
-In the example above, a "User" object "age" and "username" is preferred.
+> It is not recommended to use scalar values because they don't provide encaspulation/structure to the data.
+In the example above, a "User" object with "age" and "username" members is better.

 <br/>